 In light of present-day racism, sexism, global poverty amid affluence, and situations of injustice with respect to American minorities, it is of utmost importance that sensitivity to these issues be nurtured prior to entering the seminary.

 Although college work at the baccalaureate level cannot be counted for credit at the master’s level, students with courses in Bible and theology at the college level may benefit in their seminary program in one or more of the following ways:

 - They may “test out” of a core requirement.
 If the student tests out, he/she will substitute an additional course from that area of study.

 - They may have certain entry level core requirements waived, in which case the student will take another course in that area of study for each course waived.

 - They may be admitted to certain courses for which they do not have the Trinity prerequisites.

 Academically qualified persons may enroll in the seminary on a full-time or part-time basis without a specific degree objective.
 Courses may be taken for credit or audited, on a space-available basis.
 Normally, completion of a Bachelor’s degree or equivalent is required to take courses for credit.

-Application is through the Admission Office.
-Students who have enrolled in one term since July 2003 will be asked to provide additional materials before enrolling for further terms.
+Application is done online through the Admissions Office.
+Students who have enrolled in one term since July 2005 will be asked to provide additional materials before enrolling for further terms.
 No more than 16 semester hours of credit earned as a non-degree student may subsequently be applied toward a degree program.